OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 ```

-## How to use try...catch to handle errors
+## When to use a `try...catch` statement

-The [`try...catch`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/try...catch) technique is a way to detect if an API call failed and handle that error in your script.
-It may be important to check the return value of an API to verify that it was completed successfully.
+The [`try...catch`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/try...catch) statement is a way to detect if an API call fails and continue running the script.

 Consider the following snippet that performs a large data update on a range.